vilbur/TC-Git/readme-source.md

 #### Commands

 __init__
-	// init current folder
+	// Init current folder

 __create-dir__
-	// create readme.md in current folder
+	// Create new repository dir and pull data into it ( like clone repository )

 __command-line__
-	// open cmd.exe in root of local repository
+	// Open cmd.exe in root of local repository

+__create-readme__  [__suffix__]
+	// Create readme.md in current folder
+	// Create readme-suffix.mdm if __control key__ is pressed and suffix parameter is defined

+__create-ignore__  [__suffix__]
+	// Create .gitignore in root directory

 __browser__
-	// open GitHub repository in browser
+	// Open GitHub repository in browser
-	// open on url in current subfolder
+	// Open on url in current subfolder
-	// open in root if Control key is pressed
+	// Open in root if Control key is pressed

-__readme__  [__suffix__]
+__kraken__
-	// create readme.md in current folder
+	// Open [GitKraken](https://www.gitkraken.com/) in repository path
+	// Set directory name as GitKraken`s title
-	// create readme-suffix.mdm if __Control key__ is pressed and suffix parameter is defined
+	// Close others GitKrakens if __control key__ is pressed

 ## Dependencies